DanRepik/api_foundry/dev_playground/readme.md

 # Dev Playground

 The Dev Playground is a docker compose file that sets up both Localstack and a collection of databases running in Docker.
-The playground provides a local environment where API-MAKER deployments can be made.
+The playground provides a environment where API-MAKER deployments can be made and tested locally.

 The Dev Playground runs with Postgres, Oracle, and MySQL databases and they are initialized with the Chinook open source database.